bnossum/midgetv/README.md

 Make a tiny RISC-V core for the ice40 family FPGAs.
 The core should be just powerfull enough to be usable in my own projects.
-The core should be reasonable well debugged, so that others can use it without too much pain.
+The core should be reasonable well debugged, so others can use it.

 ### Overall results
- -  [x] Passes RISC-V rv32i/rv32im/rv32imc/rv32Zifence/rm32Zicsr compliance
+ -  Passes RISC-V rv32i/rv32im/rv32imc/rv32Zifence/rm32Zicsr compliance
     tests in simulation using Verilator
- -  [x] Passes RISC-V rv32i/rv32im/rv32imc/rv32Zifence/rm32Zicsr compliance
+ -  Passes RISC-V rv32i/rv32im/rv32imc/rv32Zifence/rm32Zicsr compliance
     tests using an `icebreaker` board
+ -  Due to the above; complience with RV32I (version 2.1), with standard extensions M, C, Zicsr and Zifence (all version 2.0)
- -  [x] Targetable to all ICE40 devices that have EBR
+ -  Targetable to all ICE40 devices that have EBR ram
- -  [x] Support for SRAM in ICE40 devices that have SRAM
+ -  Support for SRAM in ICE40 devices that have SRAM
- -  [x] Complience with RV32I (version 2.1), with standard extensions M, C, Zicsr, Zifence (all version 2.0)
- -  [x] Wishbone b4 used for interconnect
+ -  Wishbone b4 used for interconnect
- -  [x] Tested on ICE40UP5K using a `icebreaker` board,
+ -  Tested on ICE40UP5K using a `icebreaker` board,
-  - [x] Rudimentary tests on ICE40HX1K using a `iceblink40-hx1k` board and also on ICE40UP5K using a `UPDuino2` board,
+  - Rudimentary tests on ICE40HX1K using a `iceblink40-hx1k` board and also on ICE40UP5K using a `UPDuino2` board,

 ### Future plans, in order of priority
  - Production of a monolithic source file to ease integration of `midgetv` into projects.
  - Restructure the directory-tree - it is way to complex now.
  - Test on external interrupts, no work has been done here for a long time.
  - Test on nested interrupts/exceptions, errors are expected to be found
+ - Write and test exhaustive CSR code, just now only a minimum exists
  - Compliance with riscv-privileged-vX.XX.pdf
- - Write and test exhaustive CSR code, just now only a minimum exists
  - Table that show clockcycles used per instruction
  - Cleanup on code, and especially Makefiles